xiaonansli/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##       0    6778   10400    9354   12810   21190
 ```
+The mean and the median of the total number of steps taken per day are 9354 and 10400 respectively.

 ##Analysis the daily activity pattern##
 ### 1.Calculate averaged step for every 5-minute interval across all days. ###
 First, we rearrange the data file by interval ascending using dplyr package.
 Then we summary the data file with group of interval value